 In June, my bloke showed three of his works at a big exhibition at the Gulbenkian Institute in Lisbon.
-He’s been working on a large tile project himself, for Spier Architectural Arts, and is really into pattern (we make quite a team, don’t we?), so was naturally blown away by tile and pattern riches he saw in Lisbon.
+He’s been working on a large tile project himself, for Spier Architectural Arts, and is really into pattern, so was naturally blown away by tile and pattern riches he saw in Lisbon.

 One of the gifts he brought for me was this beautiful old tile – or azulejo – that he found at a market, and also a little book with a DVD called Desvio/Padrão (Standard/Deviation) by Joana and Sara Morais.